 DMT has the ability to cause incredibly powerful visual and auditory hallucinations in users.
 DMT, however, is not active when taken orally unless certain other chemicals are taken with it.

 The second plant used in ayahuasca is the ayahuasca vine that causes DMT to become active when take orally.
+Without the ayahuasca vine, DMT is not readily absorbed by the body when taken orally.
 (2)

 What are the effects of ayahuasca?